Acoustic analogies with general relativity, quantum fields, and thermodynamics: Analogy with covariant electromagnetism

 where $\vec f$ is force per unit volume and $q$ is charge density.
-This is very similar to Crocco's form of the momentum equation in fluid dynamics \cite{Hirschberg2018} in the non-relativistic limit $|\vec v| \ll c_0$ of an essentially incompressible fluid,
+This matches Crocco's form of the momentum equation in fluid dynamics \cite{Hirschberg2018} in the non-relativistic regime ($|\vec v| \ll c_0$ with $c_0$ the speed of sound) of an essentially incompressible fluid,